FraserChapman/pigo/README.md

 Go installation and removal scripts for Raspberry Pi ARM64

-## goget.sh
+## get.sh

-goget.sh is a Bash script designed to simplify the process of installing Go on a Raspberry Pi (64-bit) system.
+get.sh is a Bash script designed to simplify the process of installing Go on a Raspberry Pi (64-bit) system.
 It automatically downloads the specified Go version, configures the environment variables, and sets up the Go workspace.

 Usage

 ```
-./goget.sh <go_version>
+./get.sh <go_version>
 ```

 Replace `<go_version>` with the desired Go version number (e.g. `1.21.3`).